 Next, add these best practices to further tamp down the inflammation/disease threat:

 - Exercise more – Exercising at 60 to 80 percent of your maximum capacity can help lower inflammation levels.

 - Eat right – Study after study has shown the power of omega-3 fatty acids to clobber inflammation.
 All you have to do is eat more fatty fish, like salmon and tuna.
-Fish oil supplement will work just fine, but if, like me, you have a problem with fish burps, try Peak Krill OilTM.
-Krill are tiny shrimp-like crustaceas that are 48 times more potent, naturally equipped with a bioavaiable delivery system and free of heavy metals, industrial chemicals and pesticides commonly found in fish used to make regular fish oil
+Fish oil supplements will work just fine, but if, like me, you have a problem with fish burps, try krill oil.
+Krill are tiny shrimp-like crustaceans that are 48 times more potent, naturally equipped with a bioavaiable delivery system and free of heavy metals, industrial chemicals and pesticides commonly found in fish used to make regular fish oil.

 - Reduce stress – Stress-relieving practices such as meditation and massage have been proven to help cool the fires of inflammation in your body.